THE WATER GATE EXPERIENCE

 If we want to have “the Water Gate experience” in our churches or services today, we must change the way we handle God’s Word.

-Beloved, like Ezra, you need to strive not just to be a good preacher but a good practitioner of God’s Word, and not to be a mere good speaker or teacher of God’s Word but also a good doer of God’s Word.
+Beloved, like Ezra, you need to strive not just to be a good preacher but a good practitioner of God’s Word, and not to be a mere good teacher of God’s Word but also a good doer of God’s Word.

 God’s Word will certainly be active, powerful, effective, fruitful or productive in your mouth when you do it before you teach it to others and when you practice it before you preach it to others.

-The Scripture testifies that the Lord Jesus Christ both did and taught God’s Word.
+Luke in his letter to Theophilus testifies that the Lord Jesus Christ both did and taught God’s Word.

 1 The former account I made, O Theophilus, of all that Jesus began both to do and teach,

 2 until the day in which He was taken up, after He through the Holy Spirit had given commandments to the apostles whom He had chosen.
-(NKJV).

 That is the right way to handle God’s Word!